-- 6.49 The neighbourhood area has a limited sustainable transport offer.
+- 6.55 The neighbourhood area has a limited sustainable transport offer.
 There are no railway stations in the area (the railway having been dismantled following the Beeching cuts in the 1960s), and a very limited bus service.
-It is perhaps not surprising that car ownership levels are therefore much higher than the Dorset average, with nearly two thirds (66%) of households having two or more cars (the average for Dorset being less than half (45%)). - 6.50 Furthermore, the main road through the parish is the B3078, which runs eastwest through the parish connecting to the village of Cranborne and the town of Fordingbridge in Hampshire.
-This road includes sharp bends and pinch-points that make it unsuitable for large volumes of traffic. - 6.51 A key objective of the Neighbourhood Plan is therefore to support sustainable transport opportunities within and around the village and reduce the need to travel where possible.
+It is perhaps not surprising that car ownership levels are therefore much higher than the Dorset average, with nearly two thirds (66%) of households having two or more cars (the average for Dorset being less than half (45%)). - 6.56 Furthermore, the main road through the parish is the B3078, which runs eastwest through the parish connecting to the village of Cranborne and the town of Fordingbridge in Hampshire.
+This road includes sharp bends and pinch-points that make it unsuitable for large volumes of traffic. - 6.57 A key objective of the Neighbourhood Plan is therefore to support sustainable transport opportunities within and around the village and reduce the need to travel where possible.
 Policy 2 (People Friendly Streets and Paths) seeks to ensure there are safe and attractive walking and cycling routes around the village and sets out a range of measures to improve the parish's streets and paths to facilitate active travel uptake.
-This includes natural traffic calming through lane width and alignment variation of the carriageway, and crossing
+This includes natural traffic calming through lane width and alignment variation of the carriageway where feasible, and the inclusion of crossing points designed to align with pedestrian desire lines. - 6.58 Policy 2 also requires cul-de-sac developments to provide safe and attractive onward pedestrian links for a more connected and permeable settlement where this is possible and appropriate, taking into account the potential for future connections to be made and likely level of usage.
+Such links will need to be designed to avoid creating easy access to side / rear with no overlooking. - 6.59 A number of other policies perform positively through supporting the attractiveness, accessibility, and connectivity of places.
+Key policies in this respect include Policy 1 (Settlement Pattern, Layout and Densities), Policy 4 (Respecting Local Character in Design), Policy 6 (Landscaping), Policy 11 (Revised Village Envelope) and Policy 18 (Key Landscape Features). - 6.60 Policy 3 (Parking Provision) is noteworthy as seeks to address the clutter of onstreet parking in many parts of Alderholt.
+This builds on 2021 data that suggests Alderholt has an average of around 1.9 cars per dwelling (significantly higher than 1.5 which is typical of Dorset).
+This figure is reflected within Policy 3, which supports new development planning for on average 1.9 cars per dwelling plus an allowance for visitors / overflow. - 6.61 While planned parking provision can support local congestion and accessibility issues, and including improving road safety for pedestrians; Policy 3 is also merited for supporting cycle infrastructure (storage/ parking) within new development.
+Having cycle storage included in new development may encourage more people to take up cycling, recognising that current (2021) bike ownership in the area is low. - 6.62 More broadly in relation to transportation, another key objective of the draft plan is to support the project to re-use the former railway for recreation and onward connection to Fordingbridge.
+The trailway is a priority to improve the efficiency of the transport network and lead to other benefits for the town and is supported